in-formant/re-formant/README.md

 # [Download](https://github.com/in-formant/re-formant/releases/tag/v0.1-alpha)

+Only Windows binaries for now.
+Debug version with symbols included - beware it runs really slowly!

 ## Building

 The only dependencies required to install are the ones in the build-only section, the other ones are either optional,